 And of course if you may inherit or obtain another witch's tools, power will flow from them.
 It is an old belief that the best substances for making tools are those that have once had life in them, as opposed to artificial substances.
 Thus wood or ivory is better for a wand than metal, which is more appropriate for knives or swords.
 Virgin parchment is better than manufactured paper for talismans, etc. And things which have been made by hand are good, because there is life in them.

-Priestesses were to rule the Coven but they must resign once their beauty fades with age because her power actually comes from the masculine god and not the goddess.[A] The Law was made and Ardane of old.
+Gardner's Ideal Coven Organization (1961)[A] The Law was made and Ardane of old.
 The law was made for the Wicca, to advise and help in their troubles.
 The Wicca should give due worship to the Gods and obey their will, which they Ardane, for it was made for the good of the Wicca, As the Wicca's worship is good for the Gods,

 For the Gods love the Wicca.
 As a man loveth a woman, by mastering her, so the Wicca should love the Gods, by being mastered by them.And it is necessary that the Circle, which is the Temple of the Gods, should be truly cast and purified, that it may be a fit place for the Gods to enter.
 And the Wicca should be properly prepared and purified, to enter into the presence of the Gods.
 With love and worship in their hearts they shall raise power from their bodies to give power to the Gods, as has been taught us of old, For in this way only may man have communion with the Gods, for the Gods cannot help man without the help of men.